WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Silicon/index.md

 The atomic lattice shape of a silicon crystal comes from the fact that it has 4 valence electrons, and will therefore readily bond with 4 other silicon atoms, sharing an electron from each of the other four silicon atoms:

 ![](../Sketches/Silicon_Crystal.png)

+This forms a crystalline structure that acts as an insulator at room temp and loses its resistance as its temperature increases, becoming a conductor.

 ## Doping